 We spent the first two nights of our one week itinerary in Wadi Musa, which is the nearest town to the archeological site of Petra.
 You can find many options in the city centre but if you wanna stay close to the Visitor’s Centre you can choose from like 10 hotels.
 Click here to see all the accommodations in Wadi Musa!

 The Mövenpick Hotel is the most popular place to stay, as it is the closest restort to the entrance of Petra.
 The rooms normally start from 120 JD (167 USD) per night, including breakfast.
-If you’re looking for a mid-range accommodation, check out the Petra Boutique Hotel!
-It’s also close to the entrance of Petra and the rooms start from 80 JD (112 USD) per night with breakfast.
+If you’re looking for a mid-range accommodation, check out the Infinity Lodge!
+It’s also close to the entrance of Petra and the rooms start from 68 JD (95 USD) per night with breakfast.

 As a more budget friendly option, I can recommend the La Maison Hotel, where we stayed.
 It is right behind the Mövenpick Hotel but for fraction of the price.
 We paid 104 JD (145 USD) for two nights with breakfast.

 There are many options to choose from in Aqaba, you can check all the accommodations here.
 The prices are much lower than Petra, so if you want to splurge yourself in a 5-star hotel, this is the place for it.
 In this case I can recommend the Mövenpick Resort & Residences Aqaba that features a private beach and several outdoor pools and the rooms start from only 75 JD (106 USD) per night.